EECS150/asic_labs_fa21/lab3/spec.md

 ```

 This is one of the most common ways to assess the critical paths in your circuit.
 The setup timing
-report lists the timing checks with least “slack” (i.e. extra delay the signal can have before a setup
+report lists each timing path's “slack”, which is the extra delay the signal can have before a setup
-violation occurs) to most.
+violation occurs, in ascending order.
 So the top block is generally the critical path in these kind of reports.
 Each row represents a timing path from a gate to the next, the whole block being the timing
 arc between two flip-flops (or in some cases between latches).
 The MET at the top of the block
 indicates that the timing requirements have been met and there is no violation.
 If there was, this